 The process for recycling wax coated milk cartons is relatively simple and easy.
 First, ensure that the container is empty and clean.
 Then, check with your local curbside recycling center to see if they accept these types of containers; if they do then place the container in the designated spot at the curb or in a drop-off location near you.
 Lastly, leave it up to the professionals to make sure that the container gets recycled properly and safely.

-Similarly, see if you can recycle ice cream cartons.
+Similarly, see if you can recycle cardboard milk cartons.